 UX is an acronym for user experience.
-In UX Design, we refer to the term ‘user experience’ as any feelings or experiences a person goes through which end up determining their perception or end impression of the brand.
+In UX Design, we refer to the term ‘user experience design’ as any feelings or experiences a person goes through which end up determining their perception or end impression of the brand.
 Think about UX as the design of attracting, impressing, and retaining customers by walking them through unique sensory and psychological experiences.

 Aspirants who are new to the world of UX often confuse UX Design with UI and other design disciplines.
 Although UX design does have a tendency to overlap with different departments, it has certain characteristics which set it apart from the other types of design like graphic design or User-Interface (UI) design.